-(2) Where the listed company is a 'buyer' of securities in the first leg of the repo contract (i.e. lender of funds), the custodian through which the repo transaction is settled should block these securities in the gilt account and ensure that these securities are not further sold or re-repoed during the repo period but are held for delivery under the second leg; and i) An SGL account holder may not enter into a ready forward contract with its own constituent.
+(1) The eligible unlisted companies can enter into ready forward transactions as the borrower of funds in the first leg of the repo contract only against the collateral of the special securities issued to them by the Government of India; and i) An SGL account holder may not enter into a ready forward contract with its own constituent.
 That is, ready forward contracts should not be undertaken between a custodian and its gilt account holder, ii) Any two gilt account holders maintaining their gilt accounts with the same custodian (i.e., the CSGL account holder) may not enter into ready forward contracts with each other, and iii) Cooperative banks may not enter into ready forward contracts with the non-banking financial companies.
 This restriction would not apply to repo transactions between Urban Co-operative banks and authorised Primary Dealers in Government Securities.

-(3) The counterparty to the listed companies for repo / reverse repo transactions should be either a bank or a Primary Dealer maintaining SGL Account with the RBI.

-(c) All persons or entities specified at (ii) above can enter into ready forward transactions among themselves subject to the following restrictions:
+(2) The counterparty to the eligible unlisted companies for repo transactions should be either a bank or a Primary Dealer maintaining SGL account with the Reserve Bank. (c) All persons or entities specified at (ii) above can enter into ready forward transactions among themselves subject to the following restrictions: